Don’t let your past steal your life

 At that moment my whole body jolted and you can imagine how bad I felt about my previous complaining about having two energetic, perfectly healthy kids.

-Unfortunately, there have been other times when I have had similar, sad, experiences where other people have opened up and revealed something that
+Unfortunately, there have been other times when I have had similar, sad, experiences where other people have opened up and revealed something that is beyond imaginable.

 Today, when I share my story or my experiences, I don’t perceive it as anything unique anymore.
 I believe that every person I pass on the street has their own story that would sell out cinemas across the whole world.